 Julie A. Mares, Professor of Ophthalmology; Ph.D., 1987.
 Epidemiological study of relationships between diet and age-related eye disease.

 Denise M. Ney, Professor of Nutritional Sciences; Ph.D., 1986.
 Gastrointestinal physiology, nutrient-hormone interactions, and nutritional management of phenylketonuria.

 Beth Olson, Associate Professor.
 Ph.D – Nutrition, University of California at Davis.
-Breastfeeding support for low-income and working women, improving infant feeding practices in low income families.
+Breastfeeding support and improving infant feeding practices.